bunkerity/bunkerweb/docs/quickstart_guide.md

 ### Docker autoconf

-**The multisite feature is implicitly activated when using the Docker autoconf integration.**
+**The multisite feature must be activated when using the Docker autoconf integration.**

 When the Docker autoconf stack is running, you simply need to start the containers hosting your web services and add the environment variables as labels :
 ```shell